ddbj/www/_ddbj/organism-e.md

 #### 2-2.
 In case of proposing a novel species  {#new}

+In cases of viruses, you can use the novel species name, as is, without the valid publication of the species that is named after [The International Code of Virus Classification and Nomenclature (ICVCN)](https://ictv.global/about/code ).

+For other than viruses, <span class="red">**no name confusable with the formal scientific name is acceptable before the valid publication.**</span>
+In principle, during the stage proposing a novel scientific name, a tentative name like as unidentified cases is required to keep unique correspondence between the organism and sequence data until established a new scientific name.

 If you are to propose a novel species, in the mean time, we adopt an unique tentative name for the organism.
 The tentative name is made up with the lineage (in many cases, genus names) that as far as submitters could specify and the [identifier](/ddbj/identifiers-e.html) (in many cases, strain names).
 Because we have to avoid some confusions; for example, two different organisms are mixed up.
+Therefore, if you have any other sequence data derived from the same species candidate,
+<span class="red">**please use the same tentative name in the meantime before the valid publication of the species.**</span>
+This is only a procedure to manage the submitted data to us, so, it is a different issue from any names that you use in the preparing paper and so on.

+Before released your sequence data from DDBJ, the tentative name is not available on the taxonomy database.
+The tentative name in the taxonomy database is to be changed to the formal scientific name, after the valid publication of the species.
+When the valid pulication, i.e. the paper to report a novel species, is published, please contact us to update the paper information (reference), the organism name and so on, and to release your sequence data.
+See [Data Updates/Corrections after Receiving Accession Number](/ddbj/update-e.html) for your update request.
+In general, if you request to change the tentative name to the formal scientific name before the publication of your sequence data, the tentative name will not be published.

 Format